RainMaker1707/C2_prompt/README.md

 - The port 31337 (Elite) is only open when a multiplayer job is requested
 - Port used to handle job as DNS or HTTP are the official one (53, 80, 443, ...)
 - When an idle HTTP or HTTPS connection is active, much TCP packet are exchanged.
+- The LLM build a code to assess if the provided file represent an infected pattern or not.
+I then think it will probably be better to create a micro sklearn algorithm that can detect that before.
+As we will have more control on parameters used.